-The small extent of the project in relation to the number of approved PV facilities as well as the fact that the site abuts the approved projects and is in close proximity to the Preseus substation result in a low contribution to the cumulative impact with regards to crowding.
-Project 2 combined with Project 1 does increase the pro rata contribution but is still low.
+The small extent of the project in relation to the number of approved PV facilities as well as the fact that the site is in the immediate visinity of other proposed and approved projects and is in close proximity to the Preseus substation result in a low contribution to the cumulative impact with regards to crowding.
+Project 4 combined with Project 1, 2 and 3 does increase the pro rata contribution but is still low.